-Our bones aren’t usually something we think about taking care of until we break one or we start getting older.
+Your bones aren’t usually something you think about taking care of until you break one or you start getting older.
 But did you know there’s a lot you can do right now to keep your bones healthy to avoid problems – especially later in life?

-So, here’s our top five tips to keep your bones healthy:
+So, here are our top 5 tips to keep your bones healthy.

 1. Get enough calcium

 Calcium is essential for healthy bones and teeth.
 The best sources of calcium are low-fat milk and milk products like cheese and yoghurt.
 But calcium is also found in other food such as green leafy vegetables, tofu, salmon with bones, almonds and sardines.